itristenx/nova-universe/README.md

 Mark the output file executable and run it to start the application.

+All installer and upgrade scripts live in `installers/` and should include basic tests to verify they work.

 ## Running Tests

 CueIT includes automated test suites for the backend API and the admin UI.